iluxu/RunMesh/README.md

 ## License (Important)

-RunMesh is licensed under Business Source License 1.1 (BSL 1.1).
+RunMesh is licensed under **Business Source License 1.1 (BSL 1.1)**.

 Free to use for:
 - personal projects
 - internal/company use
 - production deployments of your own apps

-Commercial hosted offerings / “RunMesh-as-a-Service” require a commercial license.
+Commercial hosted offerings / "RunMesh-as-a-Service" require a commercial license.

-A future change date can relicense to Apache-2.0 (see LICENSE).
+A future change date can relicense to Apache-2.0 (see `LICENSE`).

-If you need a commercial license: open an issue or contact the maintainer.
+For a commercial license: open an issue or contact the maintainer.

 ## Roadmap
-- Responses API-first path
+- Responses API-first
 - richer web demo (Next.js)
 - CI + tests
 - more adapters (Discord/Telegram)